awsdocs/amazon-rds-user-guide/doc_source/security_iam_service-with-iam.md

 ## Authorization based on Amazon RDS tags<a name="security_iam_service-with-iam-tags"></a>

 You can attach tags to Amazon RDS resources or pass tags in a request to Amazon RDS\.
 To control access based on tags, you provide tag information in the [condition element](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) of a policy using the `aws:ResourceTag/key-name`, `aws:RequestTag/key-name`, or `aws:TagKeys` condition keys\.
+For more information, see [Controlling access to AWS resources using tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) in the *IAM User Guide*\.
 For more information about tagging Amazon RDS resources, see [Specifying conditions: Using custom tags](security_iam_id-based-policy-examples.md#UsingWithRDS.IAM.SpecifyingCustomTags)\.

 To view an example identity\-based policy for limiting access to a resource based on the tags on that resource, see [Grant permission for actions on a resource with a specific tag with two different values](security_iam_id-based-policy-examples.md#security_iam_id-based-policy-examples-grant-permissions-tags)\.